Americans in the Philippines: Commonwealth period

 The Commonwealth period (1935–1946) saw significant increases of American presence in the Philippines.
 By 1941, more than 20,000 U.S. military personnel were assigned to the Philippine Department of the United States Army Forces in the Far East when the Japanese invaded the Philippines.
 Many Americans were captured and imprisoned by Japanese forces.
 This U.S. military presence increased substantially during the U.S. Army actions to liberate the Philippines.

 Post independence

 When the Philippines gained independence from the United States in 1946, many Americans chose to settle there permanently.
 Until the mid-1990s, Americans were concentrated in the cities of Angeles and Olongapo, northwest of Metro Manila, because of the large US military bases there.
 During the American colonial period (1898–1946), a recorded number of more than 800,000 Americans were born in the Philippines.
-Other large concentrations of Filipinos with American ancestry outside Metro Manila are located in the areas of former US bases, such as the Subic Bay area in Zambales and Clark Field in Angeles City.
+In 2008, it was estimated that 50,000 first-generation amerasians remained, and more than 200,000 if their descendants were included.